Quick Guide to Admissions

-- Submit the SUNY Adirondack Application for Admission on our website at www.sunyacc.edu.
+- Submit the SUNY Adirondack Application for College Access (Admissions) on our website at www.sunyacc.edu.
 Click on Apply Now.
 Effective 2020-2021 there is no longer an application fee.

 - Forward an official copy of your high school transcript verifying high school graduation or a copy of the Test Assessing Secondary Completion (TASC) or a copy of the General Equivalency Diploma (GED) to the College Access (Admissions) Office.

 Once admitted to the College, new students are required to attend an Accepted Student Day.
 The goal of this program is to provide an intentional first campus experience for new students and their families after acceptance to the college.
 This program allows students to complete placement testing if necessary, orientation, advisement and registration for their first semester classes.

 Questions regarding this process can be directed to the Student Success Center at firstname.lastname@example.org.

 Advance Placement steps:

 - Send official transcript information from any other college you have previously attended to the Office of the Registrar

 - Send official Joint Services Transcript (JST) information documenting recommended military credit to the Office of the Registrar